 Hosts: In B.C., Phaeolus schweinitzii has been reported on subalpine and amabilis fir, western larch, tamarack, Sitka and white spruce, lodgepole, ponderosa and western white pine, Douglas-fir, western redcedar, western hemlock, and Garry oak.
 In other parts of North America it has been found on grand fir, mountain hemlock, black and Englemann spruce, yew, Acacia spp., birch, Eucalyptus, sweetgum, and Prunus spp.

 Distribution: This fungus affects trees in all regions of the province.
+More information about the fungus' typical locations is available at the site of our mba essay writing service.

 Identification: Fruiting bodies are annual, generally forming in late summer, and have a spongy, leathery texture They are shelf-like when growing on a stem and stipitate when growing on the ground (Fig. 5a).
 The upper surface is up to 25 cm in diameter, has concentric rings and is red-brown and velvety, hence the common name "velvet top fungus."
 The margin of immature sporophores is rounded and is light yellow-green in contrast to the remaining dark area of the upper surface.
 The lower surface is yellow-green (turning brown when bruised) and poroid; the pores are relatively large and often irregular in outline (Fig. 5b).
 The context is yellow-green to light brown.
 Fruiting bodies may persist for a year or more.
 These turn dark brown in colour but do not continue to produce spores beyond one growing season.